 Enhancing Healthcare Team Outcomes

-Vitamin B5 levels are obtainable through either blood or urine tests.
-The proper evaluation and classification of nutrient deficiencies lead to improved patient healthcare outcomes.
-Cohesiveness and open communication among the members of a patient’s interprofessional healthcare team allow for optimal therapy and necessary interventions.
-This team will include clinicians, nurses, pharmacists, and dieticians, all engaged in open communication and working collaboratively to achieve optimal patient outcomes.
-[Level 5]
+Vitamin B5 levels can be determined through blood or urine tests.
+Properly evaluating and classifying nutrient deficiencies leads to improved patient healthcare outcomes.
+Cohesiveness and open communication among a patient’s interprofessional healthcare team members allow optimal therapy and necessary interventions.

 References